-The Commission's draft decision is that Icon Water should nominate an averaging period of between two months and 12 months prior to the start of a regulatory period.
-The averaging period should be provided to the Commission on a confidential basis.
-The Commission considers that this will more accurately reflect efficient debt financing practices as it is unlikely that a business would raise debt in equal portions constantly throughout a year.
+Our draft decision was that Icon Water should nominate an averaging period of between two months and 12 months prior to the start of a regulatory period.
+The averaging period should be provided on a confidential basis.
+We considered that this would more accurately reflect efficient debt financing practices as it is unlikely that a business would raise debt in equal portions constantly throughout a year.
 This is because, in practice, an efficient business is likely to take a number of considerations into account when making a decision to go to the debt market.
 The business should, therefore, make these commercial decisions to minimise borrowing costs.

-This range of averaging periods has similarities to those adopted by other water regulators such as IPART (40 business days averaging period) and ESC (12-month averaging period) but is more in-line with the approach adopted by the AER, albeit with a slightly smaller range of averaging periods.
-The Commission therefore considers that this draft decision is consistent with best regulatory practice and will continue to provide transparency to stakeholders about how the methodology is applied.
+This range of averaging periods is similar to those adopted by other water regulators such as IPART (40 business days averaging period) and ESC (12-month averaging period) but is more in-line with the approach adopted by the AER, but with a slightly smaller range of averaging periods.
+We therefore found that this draft decision is consistent with best regulatory practice and will continue to provide transparency to stakeholders about how the methodology is applied.

-This draft decision would mean that, at the start of a regulatory period, Icon Water must select the duration of the averaging period and inform the Commission of the dates for the averaging period that will apply for the entire regulatory period.
-The averaging period must end no later than March given the lagged availability of cost of debt data and the timing of the price reset process that commences in May.
+This draft decision would mean that, at the start of a regulatory period, Icon Water must select the duration of the averaging period and tell us the dates for the averaging period that will apply for the entire regulatory period.
+The averaging period must end no later than March given the lagged availability of cost of debt data and the timing of the price reset process that starts in May.